Pastoral Care & Pupil Well-Being

 In the Sixth Form students are placed with a Personal Tutor, retaining the same tutor throughout their courses.
 The tutors work closely with the pupils providing assistance and guidance where needed.

-All teaching staff are members of Year Teams, either as tutors or as attached staff.
+All teaching staff are members of Year Teams.
 Year teams meet regularly through the year to discuss pastoral issues.
 The work of the Year teams is overseen by Mr A Dudley (Deputy Headteacher).